 Paragraphs 3 and 4 of Article 3 of REMIT stipulate exemptions from the prohibition of insider trading.
-However, it should be stressed that the exemptions may only apply for the prohibition of insider trading and are without prejudice of the obligation to publish inside information according to Article 4(1) of REMIT.
+However, it should be stressed that the exemptions may only apply for the prohibition of insider trading and are therefore neither exhaustive (awithout prejudice of the obligation to publish inside information according to Article 4(1) of REMIT.